 Naturally, there are many questions about GMO fish and the new uses of genetic engineering (GE) in food, such as what is genetically modified salmon?
 And how does it differ from non-GMO salmon?
 We'd like to help answer some of these questions by sharing some GMO salmon facts with you now.

-This fast-growing salmon is a genetically engineered salmon that grows to market size in half the time as conventional Atlantic salmon.
-This salmon grows to market weight in about 16 to 18 months vs. 32 to 36 months for conventional salmon.
+This fast-growing salmon is a genetically modified salmon that grows to market size in half the time as conventional Atlantic salmon.
+This GM salmon grows to market weight in about 16 to 18 months vs. 32 to 36 months for conventional salmon.

 This salmon contains a growth hormone gene from the fast growing Pacific Chinook salmon and a promoter sequence (a fragment of DNA) from the ocean pout.
 Combined, the gene and promoter sequence, which acts like an “on” switch, enable the salmon to grow year-round instead of seasonally like wild or farmed salmon.

 Research on genetically engineered salmon started in the mid-1980s.
 After years of research, access to a growth hormone gene and identifying the DNA sequence, the first transgenic salmon was created in 1989, but it wasn't until almost twenty years later, that the FDA approved this genetically altered salmon.

 2: Why genetically engineer salmon to grow faster?